rev22/coffeemake/README.md

 Only this very simple subset of the traditional syntax is currently supported.

-Complex Makefiles should be written using a Coffeescript syntax, that also allows you to define build rules as as javascript functions.
+Complex Makefiles should be written using a Coffeescript syntax, also allowing you to define build rules as as javascript functions, in addition to shell commands.

-The syntax should be intuitive and familiar to you if you are already acquainted with Coffeescript's syntax and 'make':
+The syntax should be intuitive and familiar to you if you are already acquainted with Coffeescript and 'make':

 ```coffee
 require('coffeemake').run ->